 - Built-in Accounts: Use Add, then select a resource and click Select. - Local Account Names: If entering multiple account names, each entry must go on a new line.
-Local UIDs: If entering multiple UIDs, each entry must go on a new line. - Local Group Names: If entering multiple local group names, each entry must go on a new line. - 1.
+Local UIDs: If entering multiple UIDs, each entry must go on a new line. - Local Group Names: If entering multiple local group names, each entry must go on a new line. - Domain User Groups: Refer to "Leveraging the User Context Filter for NoMAD" topic below. - 1.
 Select if ALL conditions must be met.
 Leave the box unchecked to match ANY.
 You can also specify if accounts must be enabled to be targeted.
-This is an important checkbox to set if specific users have been added. - 2.
-Click Save Changes to save any customization of the filter.
+This is an important checkbox to set if specific users have been added. - $2. \ \, \text{Click Save Changes} \, \text{to save any customization of the filter}.$